Fire and Life Safety

 OSFM Fire and Life Safety has begun the electronic plan review program as of March 2020.
 Please see the Plan Review Submittal Requirements Information link below for REQUIRED changes to the submittal drawings and process.
 All paper plans must still be mailed to 2251 Harvard Street Suite 130 Sacramento, CA 95815.

 Fire and life safety requirements shall be applicable to any exhibit space, booth, trailer or tent as part of a special event.
+Special event applications and associated documents shall be submitted to the OSFM FLS no later than 10 business days before the opening of the event.

 To apply for a special events permit visit the Special Events Submittal Requirements Information.